pedrorijo91/onfido-document-FFAMS/README.md

 ## Infrastructure

-Q: What pieces of infrastructure are you using/reusing?
-E.g. Amazon service, open source libraries, databases, programming languages?
-Which dependencies are you introducing?

-A: We believe there are several equally good solutions on this topic.
+We believe there are several equally good solutions on this topic.

 ### Programming language